 Ruilong Zhao, Christopher John Jackson, and Meilang Xue, Extracellular Matrix and Other Factors that Impact on Cutaneous.
 Recent Clinical Techniques, Results, and Research in Wounds book series, page 1-44.
 Springer. https://link.springer.com/chapter/10.1007/15695_2018_132

 Hai Po Helena Liang, Joshua Xu, Meilang Xue and Christopher J Jackson Matrix metalloproteinases in bone development and pathology: current knowledge and potential clinical utility.
 Metalloproteinases In Medicine (Dovepress): 2016:3:93-102.

 Sutton Arthritis Research Laboratory recent event

-The National Committee of the Ulysses Club visited Kolling Institute of Medical Research, Sutton Arthritis Research Laboratories.
+The National Committee of the Ulysses Club visited Kolling Institute, Sutton Arthritis Research Laboratories.
 The Ulysses Club Arthritis Research Fund has sponsored 2 PhD students (2008-2011) and 3 Postdoc (2012-present) in Sutton Lab as well as providing fund for equipment.
 Currently, Dr Haiyan Lin is sponsored by the club.